Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control: Discussion and outlook

 \section{Discussion and outlook}

-This paper exposed several important properties of urban networks, which have remained unnoticed until now, and that have important implications for traffic control.
+This paper has raised more questions than answers by exposing several important properties of urban networks that have remained unnoticed for decades, and that have important implications for traffic control.
 While a sequel paper will explore the theoretical aspects of these properties, here we focused on their impact on machine learning methods applied to traffic signal control on large networks.
-Recall that our results apply to all grid networks with origins and destinations uniformly distributed across the network.
+Although our results apply only to inhomogenous grid networks with uniformly distributed origins and destinations, we strongly suspect that the mechanisms unveiled here remain important driving forces in more general networks.
+For example, a key lesson is that urban networks need to be parameterized at least by $\lambda$ and $p$ before anything meaningful can be said about their performance.
+This consistent gap in the literature, which treats long- and short-block networks alike, may be responsible for the admittedly incremental advances of traffic signal control in the last decades.

+Our main result is the \xxc: on congested urban networks the intersection throughput tends to be independent of signal control.
+This property affects all types of signal control once the density exceeds the critical density, by rendering them more and more similar to random (i.e. no) control as density increases.
+The bottom right panel of Fig. \ref{BLsumm} shows that the MFD for LQF and RND policies start to overlap in moderate congestion in roughly 2/3 of the cases, which is an indication that the \xx applies to most urban networks.
+It is worth recalling that in severe congestion all policies (LQF, RND and SQF) overlap on all networks, indicating that signal control has absolutely no effect on network throughput at those densities.
+Of course, this may be as expected since in extreme congestion all approaches are full; the LQF/RND overlap in other traffic states is less intuitive, and remains an open question.